-The Vietnamese New Year falls in February, but Vietnamese food can be enjoyed year-round in New Orleans.
-From bahn mi sandwiches filled with meats and veggies, to piping hot bowls of pho, the food from these restaurants nourishes our souls just as much as our bellies.
+The Vietnamese New Year, Tet, falls on January 25, but Vietnamese food can be enjoyed year-round in New Orleans.
+From banh mi sandwiches filled with delicious meats and veggies, to piping hot bowls of pho, the food from these restaurants nourishes our souls just as much as our bellies.
 Here are our top picks for Vietnamese food in New Orleans.

 Dong Phuong Bakeshop